Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Mumps infection is one of the most common viral diseases that occurs in all countries of the world.

-After the transferred disease, a strong specific immunity remains.
+After past illness strong specific immunity remains.

 Pathogenesis and pathological picture